 Auguste Bartholdi originally prefabricated the figure in Paris.
 He did this by molding sheets of copper over a stainless-steel framework.
 Upon completion, the structure was then disassembled in order to transfer it to its final destination.
 Next, The Statue of Liberty was shipped to the United States in 241 different crates!
 Finally, after arriving to New York, on June 19, 1885, the statue would be put back together.
 All in all; it took four months to be reassembled and rebuilt into the stunning structure that stands today.
 Not only is The Statue of Liberty on our list of stunning structural engineering designs, but it is a historic must-see!

 4. The Dakota

 From the decorative finished and gothic gables, to the stand-out gated entryway, and stunning interior and exterior courtyard, there are not many buildings in Manhattan that can compare to The Dakota.
-Probably why, from 1884 to 1929 the building had exactly ZERO vacancies throughout the entire 45 year span!
-The Dakota’s remarkable design was done by architect Henry J. Hardenbergh, whom also created the Plaza Hotel.
+Probably why, from 1884 to 1929 the building had exactly ZERO vacancies throughout the entire 45-year span!
+The Dakota’s remarkable design was done by architect Henry J. Hardenbergh, who also created the Plaza Hotel.
 Its Renaissance-Revival architect style will stop you in your tracks upon its sight.